juji-io/datalevin/doc/server.md

 It is suggested to create different users for access to the server (see below).
 Leave the `datalevin` user for server administration purpose only.

+The user is recommended to run the server process as a daemon or service using the preferred operation system tools, e.g. systemd on Linux, Launch Daemon on MacOS, or sc.exe on Windows.
+Packagers are welcomed to package Datalevin server on the preferred platforms.

 For remote access, username and password is required on the connection URI.
 When a client (for now, just the Datalevin library itself) opens a Datalevin database using a connection URI, i.e.
 "dtlv://&lt;username&gt;:&lt;password&gt;@&lt;hostname&gt;:&lt;port&gt;/&lt;db-name&gt;?store=datalog|kv",
-instead of a local path name, a connection to the server is attempted.
+instead of a local path name, a connection to the server is attempted. `db-name` should be unique on the server. `store` parameter is optional, default is `datalog`.
+A database will be created if it does not yet exist.

 The same functions for local databases work on the remote databases.
 The remote access is transparent to function callers.